coatesj/covidpreprints/README.md

 Suggestions for improvement to the code are welcomed - The current code is the result of a "learn as I do it" approach.

+This is one of the Sprint 2020 projects!